 Procedure for enrolling a subject and allocating the treatment (allocation concealment procedures)

-An independent unblinded research assistant will be responsible for allocation concealment.
-They will have access to the randomly assigned dataset, and will be responsible for providing participants with either intervention or placebo container, as per the randomly assigned dataset.
-The containers will look indistinguishable from each other and will be numbered for identification purposes.
-However, the participants, investigators and healthcare professionals will not be able to establish which group an individual has been allocated to.
-The appropriate numbered container will be provided to the blinded investigator to give to participants.
+An independent unblinded research assistant will be responsible for allocation concealment, and will inform the probiotic company which container to label as A or B. The rest of the research team will be blinded to this decision.
+The containers will look indistinguishable from each other and will be labelled as A or B. The participants, investigators and healthcare professionals will not be able to establish which group an individual has been allocated to.
+The appropriate container will be provided to the participant following randomization.

 Methods used to generate the sequence in which subjects will be randomised (sequence generation)